rspindel/csscaffold/README.markdown

 - You can delete the docs folder and README.markdown
 - I'm still writing the docs for this, so you may have trouble figuring it out until then
 - Paths are always relative to screen.css, even in deeper folders, if they are imported.

+##Todo:

+- Update forms framework.
+Dropping IE6 support (it's about time) so we can use input[type='blah'] and more now.
+- Finish off the documentation and tests
+- Finish the printed styles